US isolated as G7 ministerial draws to a close - Journal du Cameroun

 The final list of Chinese imports affected by US tariffs will be announced June 15 and imposed shortly thereafter, while the proposed investment restrictions and enhanced export controls will be announced by June 30, according to the White House.

-“China’s door for negotiation remains open,” said foreign ministry spokeswoman Hua Chunying on Friday.
+“China’s door for negotiation remains open,” foreign ministry spokeswoman Hua Chunying said Friday.